Postal addressDepartment of Public Health and General Practice Norwegian University of Science and Technology Postboks 8905 7401 Trondheim Norway

 Professor Steinar Westin, MD PhD

-Steinar Westin (b 1944) is a professor of social medicine at the Department of Public Health and General Practice, the Norwegian University of Science and Technology (NTNU), in Trondheim, and a part time general practitioner at a health centre in town.
+Steinar Westin (b 1944) is a professor of social medicine at the Department of Public Health and General Practice, the Norwegian University of Science and Technology (NTNU), in Trondheim.
+Since 1999 also a part time general practitioner at a health centre in town, Mathesongården legesenter.

-A former district physician practising in an island community on the west coast of Norway, he has published on issues related to problem solving and decision making in general practice, screening in general practice, as well as implementation and evaluation of postgraduate education for general practitioners – in that respect being one of the founders of what has become "the Norwegian group based model" for vocational training in general practice, in effect since 1986.
+A former district physician practising in an island community on the west coast of Norway (Askøy), he has published on issues related to problem solving and decision making in general practice, screening in general practice, as well as implementation and evaluation of postgraduate education for general practitioners – in that respect being one of the founders of what has become "the Norwegian group based model" for vocational training in general practice, in effect since 1986.
 His most extensive research deals with health aspects of unemployment, sick leaves and disability pensioning, and increasingly on issues related to social inequalities in health and social determinants of health.
-The author/co-editor of several books, latest a textbook of social medicine, 2004, and on social epidemiology 2009.
+The author/co-editor of several books, a textbook of social medicine, 2004, on social epidemiology 2009, and "What is medical knowledge" 2012.

 Overview in Cristin